Publications in Print

 Useful resource information for people with I/DD and their families.
 If you are an individual or agency who has contact with individuals with developmental disabilities, these folders can provide a way to package the information you give to families and give them easy access to other resources.

-Life Course: Introduction to Planning & Services
+Life Course: Introduction to Planning & Services (available in Spanish and Somali)

 This four-page welcome packet on Planning and Services for Children and Adults with I/DD in Washington State provides: